jina-ai/examples/cross-modal-search/README.md

-# Build A Cross-Modal Search System To Look For Images From Captions
+# Build A Cross-Modal Search System To Look For Images From Captions and vice versa

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

-# Build a CrossModal Search System to look for Images from Captions and vice versa

 **Table of Contents**